 What does this mean for you?
 The answer is more discomfort, more time off work, and more disruption to your life.

-However, at National MRI Scan you can have an appointment scheduled in as little as 5 days.
+However, at National MRI Scan you can have an appointment scheduled in as little as 5 working days.
 Finding the source of your back and neck pain earlier allows you to begin rehabilitation that much sooner.

 After your scan is complete, the radiographer will go over the images to ensure they show the necessary structures.
 Once complete you will be guided back to a private room where you can change and are free to go about your day.